Arum palaestinum: Description

-It is perennial plant.
-The leaves of A. palaestinum are light green, narrow, and upright with a purplish-black color.
-The root is tuberous.
+By relative inflorescence height, Arum species are divided into "cryptic" species, whose inflorescences are borne on a short peduncle amid or below the leaves, and "flag" species, whose inflorescences are above leaf level at the end of long peduncles.
+A. palaestinum is a cryptic species.
 Like other members of the genus Arum, this plant gives off a scent that attracts flies, which distribute the pollen; while most other family members smell like dung and carrion, this plant can smell like rotting fruit as well.

+Taxonomy

+The first botanical depiction of the species was drawn by Walter Hood Fitch and published in the 1865 volume of Curtis's Botanical Magazine.

-Its Latin name is derived from Palestine, and it is native to the Levant and other parts of the Mediterranean Basin, and has been naturalized in North America, North Africa, Europe, Western Asia, and Australia.
+The specific epithet is derived from Palestine, and it is native to the Levant and other parts of the Mediterranean Basin, and has been naturalized in North America, North Africa, Europe, Western Asia, and Australia.

+Distribution and habitat

+Arum palaestinum is native to the Levant and other parts of the Mediterranean Basin.
+It has been naturalized in Europe, Western Asia, North Africa, North America, and Australia.

+Early collections were made by Kotschy in 1855 (Jerusalem), Haussknecht in 1867 (Onsuar Gudrun), Barbey in 1880 (Nablus), Johannet in 1889 (Bethany), and Bornmüller in 1897 (Jaffa).

 Toxicity

-Arum palaestinum is toxic at low doses, and this has traditionally been considered to be due to oxalate salts, but this is not certain.
-The leaves of the plant contain Calcium oxalate and other toxins that are removing by leaching.
+The species is toxic at low doses, and this has traditionally been considered to be due to oxalate salts, but this is not certain.
+The leaves of the plant contain calcium oxalate and other toxins that can be removed by leaching.

 The symptoms caused by exposure to the raw plant include mucous membrane irritation, and burning, and consuming larger doses causes nausea, diarrhea, and cramping.
 Because exposure to skin can cause irritation it is often handled lightly, or with gloves.